 Retro fridge freezer buying guide

-But choose carefully – many of the models we've tested are either a poor home for your food, or else have potentially unsafe flammable backing and have been made Which?
+But choose carefully – some models we've tested are either a poor home for your food, or else have potentially unsafe flammable backing and have been made Which?
 Don't Buys.

 Should I buy a retro fridge freezer?

-A retro fridge freezer makes sense if you prefer the look of an older model but don't want to miss out on modern perks, such as improved energy consumption.
+A retro fridge freezer makes sense if you prefer the look of an older model but don't want to miss out on modern improvements, such as better energy use.
+They can be pricey, though.

 Cream fridge freezers